Trustco Bank Namibia: History

 Upon creation of the bank, then operating as FIDES Bank Namibia, the portfolio of loan was transferred to the new institution, which developed from then on an MSME portfolio as well.

 The bank received its provisional banking license on 4 August 2009. and its permanent license on 1 February 2010.

+Trustco Bank Namibia Limited was dissolved in 2024, after several regulatory and financial setbacks led parent company Trustco Group Holdings to exit its commercial banking investment in Namibia.
+The bank returned its banking license to the Bank of Namibia for immediate cancellation.

 Activity

-The institution has its headquarters located in Ongwediva in Oshana Region (North-Central part of Namibia).
+The institution had its headquarters located in Ongwediva in Oshana Region (North-Central part of Namibia).
 It was one of five commercial banks in 2009 licensed to operate in the country by the Bank of Namibia (the national banking regulator) and the first microfinance bank created in the country since independence.

-Trustco Bank Namibia is active in two banking segments:
+Trustco Bank Namibia was active in two banking segments: